harishraghavendar/C-19-Awareness-app-with-azure/README.md

 # Azure Services
 The Azure services used in this project are :
 1. Azure WebApp
-2. Azure cloud services

 # Azure Webapp
-i used Azure webapp to generate a website link and uploaded the required files using git (the files can be found in the repository) to display the final result of the covid-19 awareness website
+I used Azure webapp to generate a website link and uploaded the required files using git (all the  files can be found in the repository) to display the final result of the covid-19 awareness website

 # links